Create a dataflow for cloud storage sources using the Flow Service API

 scheduleParams.frequency

 The interval designates the period between two consecutive flow runs.
 The interval’s value should be a non-zero integer.
-Interval is not required when frequency is set as once and should be greater than or equal to 15 for other frequency values.
+The minimum accepted interval value for each frequency is as follows:

 Response